4.9

 Using food-grade packaging is not just a matter of compliance.
 There are many other advantages to using packaging that is safe for food use:

-1) Food safety
+1) Food Safety

 Food-grade packaging protects food from contamination and maintains freshness.
 Food-grade materials help ensure food is safe to eat by protecting it from external factors such as light, oxygen, moisture, and temperature changes.

-2) Quality preservation
+2) Quality Preservation

 Food-grade packaging not only prevents the growth of harmful bacteria and other microorganisms, making food safe to eat but also helps maintain the appearance, flavor, and nutritional value of food.